7 Days Inn

-7 Days Group Holdings Limited, operating as 7 Days Inn (7天酒店 (Cat1tin1 Zau2dim3)), is a Chinese budget hotel chain.
-It was established in 2005.
+7 Days Group Holdings Limited, operating as 7 Days Inn (7天酒店 (Cat1tin1 Zau2dim3)), is a Chinese budget hotel chain established on 2005 7, based at Guangzhou, Guangdong.

 It has its headquarters in the Creative Industry Zone in Haizhu District, Guangzhou.

 7 Days Inn at Duling Street, Guangzhou.

+The hotel chain has grown from 5 hotels in 2 cities in 2005 to 283 hotels in 41 cities when it listed on the New York Stock Exchange in September 2009, As of 2009 its CEO is Zheng Nanyan.